bmc-cs-software-analysis/383/index.md

 : Lab M: 2:40-4:00pm, Location: Park 231

 Prerequisites
-: One of the following courses is required with a grade of 2.0 or better (or permission of the instructor):
+: The following courses are required with a grade of 2.0 or better (or permission of the instructor):
-1. CS B110
+1. CS B223 (or H equivalent??)
-2. CS B113
+2. CS B340 (or H equivalent??)
-3. CS H105
+3. CS B151

 Course Readings
-: Each lecture has an accompanying chapter/section of the [textbook](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Java%2C+6th+Edition-p-9781118771334).
-We will be using the 6th edition of Data Structures and Algorithms by Goodrich, Tamassia and Goldwasser as the required text.
 : Some lectures will have accompanying optional reading related to the lecture's topic

 Grading